Omkarbhargude/C_Programs/README.md

 - `string/` – String manipulation in C
 - `pointer/` – Pointer concepts and programs
 - `pattern/` – Pattern printing using loops
--  Data Structure - Impementation of Datastructures using C programming
+-  Data Structure/ - Impementation of Datastructures using C programming

 Each folder includes its own README with file descriptions and usage.